 The intent of this document is to describe and clarify the overall planning framework for use by each of the planning units.
 At the same time, given the iterative and highly participatory nature of the University's strategic planning process, it is anticipated that this framework will continue to be refined and updated throughout the process

-Note: The university campuses, departments/centers /major administrative units, and support organizations will be referred to collectively as "planning units' for the purposes of this document.
+&lt;sup>1 The six university campuses, departments/centers /major administrative units, and support organizations will be referred to collectively as "planning units' for the purposes of this document.